Signature of Collective Plasma Effects in Beam-Driven QED Cascades

-\textit{Frequency upshift.} ---Oscillations of the produced pair plasma reduce the optical permittivity and thus cause a laser frequency upshift if changes in the electron/positron density $n_p$ or in the effective particle mass $\gamma{}m_e$ occur non-adiabatically.
-Here $m_e$ is the electron/positron rest mass and $\gamma$ is the (instantaneous) Lorentz factor of the pair plasma.
-The relative frequency upshift is given by~\cite{kruer_physics_2003}
+\textit{Frequency upshift.}---When electron-positron pairs are generated in a strong laser field, their oscillation reduces the optical permittivity, thereby upshifting the laser frequency.
+The frequency upshift is determined by the collective plasma parameter, i.e., the plasma frequency~\cite{kruer_physics_2003} $\omega_p= \sqrt{2n_p e^2/(\gamma m_e\varepsilon_0)}$.
+Here, $2n_p$ is the total density of the pair particles, $e>0$ is the elementary charge, $\varepsilon_0$ is the vacuum permittivity, $m_e$ is the electron/positron rest mass, and $\gamma$ is the Lorentz factor.
+If a small volume, counterpropagating plasma is created, it changes the instantaneous laser frequency and wavevector by~\cite{wilks1988frequency, esarey_frequency_1990, PRL_Wood_1991, Supp},

-where $\omega_{0}$ ($\omega_f$) is the initial (final) laser frequency, $n_c$ is the critical plasma density for the input laser defined as $\omega_0^2 = e^2n_c/(m_e\varepsilon_0)$, $e>0$ is the elementary charge, and $\varepsilon_0$ is the vacuum permittivity.
-Although frequency upconversion also causes a reduction of the laser intensity and a change of laser polarization~\cite{Bulanov2005, Kenan_slow_ionization}, experimental detection of these secondary effects is more challenging than measuring a shift of laser frequency.
+where $\omega_0$ is the input laser frequency, and $n_c$ is the corresponding critical plasma density defined as $\omega_0^2 = e^2n_c/(m_e\varepsilon_0)$.
+After the plasma traverses through the laser, $\Delta\omega$ becomes asymptotically identical to $c\Delta k$.
+According to Eq.~(\ref{frequp0}) the maximum frequency upshift is $\Delta\omega/ \omega_0 \approx n_p/(n_c\gamma)$.
+Although frequency upconversion also reduces the laser intensity and changes the laser polarization~\cite{Bulanov2005, Kenan_slow_ionization}, experimental detection of these secondary effects is more challenging than measuring the laser frequency shift.

-Whereas an experimental measurement of the laser frequency shift can be made precisely, resolving the same small modification of the laser spectrum is very challenging with numerical particle-in-cell (PIC) simulations performed in discretized three-dimensional space.
-Here, we firstly focus on parameters which result in a clear numerical demonstration that the interplay between collective plasma and strong-field quantum effects leaves a characteristic imprint on the driving laser pulse.
-By verifying analytical scaling laws, we later substantiate that frequency upshift is already observable at existing facilities with comparatively minor upgrades.

-Initially, we consider a $1$~nC electron beam of $300$~GeV~\cite{CLIC,AWAKE}, shown as a blue sphere in Fig.~\ref{sch}(a), which collides with a counter-propagating $24$~PW laser pulse~\cite{OPCPA_2019}, shown as an amber spheroid (see methods section for more details).
-The electron beam sphere has an rms radius of $\unit[1]{\upmu{}m}$ and a peak density of $n_e = 4\times10^{20}\, \mathrm{cm}^{-3}$ (Gaussian distribution).
-The Gaussian laser pulse is linearly polarized in the $y$ direction and propagates in the $-x$ direction.
-The laser has a duration of $50$~fs and a waist of $5\, \upmu$m.
-The peak laser intensity is $6\times10^{22}\, \mathrm{Wcm}^{-2}$, corresponding to a dimensionless amplitude $a_0 \equiv eE/(m_ec^2\omega_0) \approx 170$.
-The simulations were performed with the QED module of the PIC code EPOCH~\cite{EPOCH2015} (see, e.g.,~\cite{gonoskov_extended_2015} for general information on the QED-PIC methodology).
-As we show, these parameters will result in a nontrivial interplay between strong-field quantum and collective plasma phenomena, which causes very distinct measurable signatures.